Buying Guide: Find the best speakers

-But if you've recently visited any store—local or online—that sells consumer electronics, you've likely been confronted by rows and rows (or screens and screens) of computer speakers, speaker docks, and the like, in many different sizes and at many different prices.
-Which do you choose?
-To help you find the right set—for yourself or your favorite gift recipient—here's the latest edition of our annual speakers buying guide, which includes both general shopping advice and specific recommendations.
+But if you’ve recently visited any store—local or online—that sells consumer electronics, you’ve likely been confronted by rows and rows (or screens and screens) of computer speakers, speaker docks, and the like, in many different sizes and at many different prices.
+So how do you choose?
+To help you find the right set—for yourself or your favorite gift recipient—here’s the latest edition of our annual speakers buying guide, which includes both general shopping advice and specific recommendations.

 What to look for when shopping

 As you’re browsing the aisles or webpages of your favorite stores, here are some tips to keep in mind.